 and

 where $R_{m+1}^{(l)}$ is the bounded operator on $\Ld^2_\beta(\D^{m+1})$ defined by

-We argue by induction: since the conclusion for $s=0$ follows from Lemma~\ref{lem:spectrum}(iv), we may assume that the result holds for all $0\le s\le s_0$, for some given $s_0\ge0$, and we shall deduce that it also holds for $s=s_0+1$.
-By duality, it suffices to prove for all $G,H\in C^\infty_c(\D^{m+1})$ and $0\le l\le m$,
+We argue by induction: since the result~\eqref{eq:prop-reg} with $s=0$ follows from Lemma~\ref{lem:spectrum}(iv), we may assume that it holds for some $s= s_0\ge0$, and we shall deduce that it also holds for $s=s_0+1$.
+Since in view of~\eqref{x-commutator} the operator $\nabla_{x_l}$ obviously commutes with the group $\{e^{-iL_{m+1}^*t}\}_t$, it remains to prove